Business Convocation Ceremony

 Age 13 and above: $10

 October 30 – December 7 - Graduating Students Only

 Graduating students can purchase up to 4 GUEST TICKETS (depending on availability, and on a first-come first-serve basis.)
 Tickets are not guaranteed.

-* Members of the general public must provide the box office with the name & student ID of the student they are coming to see during the ceremony.
+* Members of the general public must provide the box office with the student id # of the student they are coming to see during the ceremony.

-* If a student is not on the box office list he / she must fill out a box office letter when they purchase guest tickets (whether they are purchasing the guest tickets themselves or a family / friend is purchasing the GUEST TICKETS.)
+* If a student is not on the box office list he / she must fill out a box office letter when they purchase guest tickets.

 All sales are final - No refunds allowed.
 All tickets will be sold on a first-come, first serve basis.
 Tickets are not guaranteed.